NeurIPS-Creative-AI/2024/README.md

 __Papers and Videos:__ Your final submission must be (1) camera-ready, & (2) address the reviewers’ comments.

-__CMT:__ Submit your camera-ready submission on the CMT portal (https://cmt3.research.microsoft.com/NuerIPSCAIT2024).
-You can consult the official CMT document for submission instructions: (https://cmt3.research.microsoft.com/docs/help/author/camera-ready-submission.html)
+__CMT:__ Submit your camera-ready submission on the [CMT portal](https://cmt3.research.microsoft.com/NuerIPSCAIT2024).
+You can consult the official CMT document for [submission instructions](https://cmt3.research.microsoft.com/docs/help/author/camera-ready-submission.html).

 ## On-site Presentation Format